 The following table illustrates the effect of leverage on returns from an investment in our common stock assuming various annual returns, net of expenses.
 The calculations in the table below are hypothetical and actual returns may be higher or lower than those appearing in the table below.
-The calculation assumes (i) we borrow funds equal to 40% of our total assets, (ii) we sell \$200.0 million of common stock, (iii) our net offering proceeds from such sales equal \$177.0 million, (iv) the resulting average total assets are approximately \$1.1 billion during the twelve-month period commencing January 1, 2017 and (v) a weighted average cost of funds of 3.63%.
-There can be no assurance that we will sell an aggregate \$200.0 million worth of our common stock during the following twelve months.
+The calculation assumes (i) we borrow funds equal to 40% of our total assets, (ii) the resulting average total assets are approximately \$1.1 billion during the twelve-month period commencing January 1, 2018 and (iii) a weighted average cost of funds of 4.33%.
 In order to compute the "Corresponding return to stockholders," the "Assumed Return on Our Portfolio (net of expenses)" is multiplied by the assumed total assets to obtain an assumed return to us.
 From this amount, the interest expense is calculated by multiplying the assumed weighted average cost of funds times the assumed debt outstanding, and the product is subtracted from the assumed return to us in order to determine the return available to stockholders.
 The return available to stockholders is then divided by our stockholders' equity to determine the "Corresponding return to stockholders."
 Actual interest payments may be different.